Connemara marble

 Connemara marble or "Irish green" is a rare variety of green marble from Connemara, Ireland.
 It is used as a decoration and building material.
 Its colour causes it to often be associated with the Irish identity, and for this reason it has been named the national gemstone of Ireland.
 It strongly resembles the verd antique, a green serpentinite breccia found in the Mediterranean.
 It is named after the region in which it is found (including Lissoughter in Recess, County Galway, and in Clifden).
 The marble was deposited as a limestone mud during the neoproterozoic.

 Geology

-Connemara marble occurs as layers within the Connemara Marble Formation from the lower Dalradian Appin Group, part of the Connemara Metamorphic Complex.
-The parent rock was an impure siliceous dolomitic limestone deposited in a shelf environment on the continental margin of Laurentia.
-In the Grampian Orogeny it underwent silimanite grade metamorphism.
-Minerals formed at this stage were a variety of calc-silicates, including diopside, forsterite, tremolite, together with talc and chlorite.
-Subsequent metasomatism, probably associated with hydrothermal fluids from the late Caledonian Galway granites, altered the calc-silicates to minerals of the serpentine subgroup.
-The layers of marble are interbedded with schists and quartzites.